Soli, Cyprus

-Archaeological Excavations
+Archaeological excavations

 The Swedish Cyprus Expedition, led by Einar Gjerstad, excavated Soli during October 1927.
-The ancient town of Soli was located on the Mesaoria plain which was a well-situated place, close to the sea and harbor in the north as well as cultivated plains to the east and Cyprus' richest copper district to the south.
+The ancient town of Soli was located on the Mesaoria plain which was a well-situated place, close to the sea and harbor in the north as well as cultivated plains to the east and Cyprus's richest copper district to the south.
 The very top plateau was surrounded by a strong wall of similar construction to the city wall.
 The entrance was probably to the north side.
-Within this area, the foundation of a temple (templum in antis) was found.
-The archaeologist's conclusions about this temple are very conjectural.
+Within this area, the foundation of a temple (temple in antis) was found.
 The Acropolis Hill was probably the first to be inhabited.
 When the town grew larger the area between the hill and the sea was inhabited.
 The buildings were often repaired and rebuilt.
 The town of Soli has changed from time to time.
-The earliest potsherds are from the Cypro-Archaic periods but they are very few in comparison with the Cypro-Hellenistic and Cypro-Roman sherds.
+The earliest potsherds are from the Cypro-Archaic periods but there are very few of them in comparison to the Cypro-Hellenistic and Cypro-Roman sherds.

-Molded Roman lamp from Soli, ca. 50 BC-150 AD.
+Molded Roman lamp from Soli, c.
+50 B.C.

 The necropolis of Soli is spread over an enormous area around the town.
 Thousands of the tombs had already been opened by modern tomb robbers and were therefore destroyed.
 The sherds from the robbed tombs make it possible to date them and most of them are from the Cypro-Archaic II period to the Cypro-Roman.